systemsamgprocesses-sys/MERN-STACK-FMS/TECHNICAL_DOCUMENTATION.md

 │  ┌──────┐ ┌──────────┐ ┌────────────┐ ┌──────────────┐  │
 │  │ FMS  │ │ScoreLog  │ │HelpTickets │ │   Settings   │  │
 │  └──────┘ └──────────┘ └────────────┘ └──────────────┘  │
-└─────────────────────────────────────────────────────────────┘
+│                                                           │
+│  Note: ScoreLogs are now dynamically calculated from    │ │  Tasks, Projects, and Checklists rather than stored      │ └─────────────────────────────────────────────────────────────┘
 ```